ColinTimBarndt/contact-graph/README.md

 your chat and group relations to a pickle file.

 To display a graph of the generated `telegram.pickle`, run `python3 visualize.py`.

+You can customize the main method in the visualize python file for your needs.